inspiredtolive/Interstellar_Penguin/Contributing.md

 ## Developing Interstellar Penguin

 To open our project in UE4, you need UE v4.24 and if you want to create C++ classes, Visual Studio 2017 or later.
+After you clone the repo, right-click the .uproject file and select "generate project files".

 To contribute to the project, make a [pull request](https://github.com/inspiredtolive/Interstellar_Penguin/pulls).

 ## Reporting a bug